 card_url:domain | Similar to card_domain: but may return different results. |

-card_name:audio | Tweets with Player Cards (Spotify, SoundCloud, etc.). |
+card_name:audio | Tweets with Player Cards (Spotify, SoundCloud, and so on). |

 card_name:player | Tweets with any Player Card. |